Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

     directories, but do not operate on files.

 * `Students`
     We will create your own directory in this folder.
 The name should match your CCR username.
-    You can create your directory from the command line by typing:

-        mkdir -p /projects/academic/cyberwksp21/Students/$USER
+If your CCR username is `ub2999`, your directory should be:

+        /projects/academic/cyberwksp21/Students/ub2999

     This will be your working directory (apart from your home directory).
 This is where you can keep your data and run some (small) calculations.
 Data in this directory are shared among the participants (those who have